Dinographic/.github/profile/README.md

 - [Project website: TouchGuild](https://touchguild.com)

 #### More information:
-- Note that DinographicPixels isn't a corporation **yet** and is independent.
+- Note that Dinographic isn't a corporation **yet** and is independent.
-- Working at DinographicPixels is not remunerated because of budget restrictions, we're hiring volunteers.
+- Working at Dinographic is not remunerated because of budget restrictions, we're hiring volunteers.
 - Each repositories in this organization are made by Wade B. (@pakkographic).